nspaeth/cycle-web-extensions/README.md

 ### `WindowsDriver` ###

-* TODO
+* *TODO:* Document this

 ### `TabsDriver` ###

-* TODO
+* *TODO:* Document this

-To see a real extension written with these drivers, check out [tableut](https://github.com/nspaeth/tableut).
+To see a real extension written with these drivers, check out [nspaeth/tab-manager](https://github.com/nspaeth/tab-manager).

 ## Installation ##